keketso-prog/AWS-RE-START-JOURNEY/README.md

 Welcome!
 This repository documents my 12-week journey through the **AWS re/Start program**, an intensive instructor-led training designed to build skills in cloud computing, Linux, networking, security, and Python.

+📋 Overview
+This repository serves as a complete record of my experience in the AWS re/Start program, an intensive technical training curriculum designed to prepare participants for entry-level cloud computing careers.
+Throughout this program, I developed proficiency in:

+Amazon Web Services (AWS) – Cloud infrastructure and services Linux Administration – System operations and command-line proficiency Networking Fundamentals – TCP/IP, routing, and network architecture Security Best Practices – Cloud security principles and implementation Python Programming – Automation and scripting for cloud environments

+This repository documents my technical progression, hands-on project work, and practical application of cloud computing concepts.

 ## 📂 WHATS IN THE REPOSITORY